Kibu White Paper: Ensuring Genuine Human-to-Human Communication in the Digital Age

 Pod ID: A unique identifier.

-Associated Messages: Every piece of communication within the pod, each encrypted using the Group Key.
+Associated Messages: Every piece of communication within the Pod, each encrypted using the Group Key.

 Pod Invitations

-Member Removal and Pod Rekeying
+Member Removal and Pod Key Rotation

 Any member can propose the removal of another, but this action necessitates cryptographic updates: rekeying of the Group Key and the Invite Response key pair.
+In the event of a user removal, these keys will be rotated and new keys will be shared with the remaining Pod members.

-Similar to pod invitations, all member removal proposals are subject to a quorum.
+Similar to Pod invitations, all member removal proposals are subject to a quorum.

 Pod Consensus Mechanisms